 Section 1.
-Employee Information and Attestation (Employees must complete and sign Section 1 of Form I-9 no later than the first day of employment, but not before accepting a job offer.)
-Last Name (Family Name) First Nar me (Giv en Name)) Middle Initial Other L ast Name. s Used (if any) Address (Street Number and Name) Apt.
-Number City or Town State ZIP Code Date of Birth (mm/dd/yyyy) U.S. Social Security Number Emplo Employe ee's E-mail Addr ess E mployee's Telephone Number

-I am aware that federal law provides for imprisonment and/or fines for false statements or use of false documents in connection with the completion of this form.

-I attest, under penalty of perjury, that I am (check one of the following boxes):

-1. A citizen of the United States 2.
+Employee Information than the first day of employment, but not ees mus t complete an d sign Se ection 1 of Form I-9 no later Last Name (Family Name) First Name (Given Na me) Middle Initial Other L ast Names Used (if any) Address (Street Number and Name) Apt.
+Number City o Town • State ZIP Code Date of Birth (mm/dd/yyyy) U.S. Social Sec urity Number Emp loyee's E- mail Addre ess Er mployee's T elephone Number I am aware that federal law provides for connection with the completion of this form. or use of false do cuments in I attest, under penalty of perjury, that I am (check one of th e followi ng boxe s): 1.
+A citizen of the United States 2.
 A noncitizen national of the United States (See instructions) 3.
-A lawful permanent resident (Alien Registration Number/USCIS Number): 4.
-An alien authorized to work until (expiration date, if applicable, mm/dd/yyyy): Some aliens may write "N/A" in the expiration date field.
-(See instructions) QR Code - Section 1 Do Not Write In This Space An Alien Registration Number/USCIS Number OR Form I-94 Admission Number OR Foreign 1.
-Alien Registration Number/USCIS Number: OR n Passport Number.
-2. Form I-94 Admission Number: OR 3.
-Foreign Passport Number: Country of Issuance: Signature of Employee Today's Date (mm/c łd/yyyy)

-Preparer and/or Translator Certification (check one):
+A lawful permanent resident (Alien Re gistration Number/USC IS Number): 4.
+An alien authorized to work until (expiration Some aliens may write "N/A" in the expiration of the • • • Aliens authorized to work must provide only or An Alien Registration Number/USCIS Number Code - Section 1 t Write In This Space Alien Registration Number/USCIS Number: OR 2.
+Form I-94 Admission Number: OR 3.
+Foreign Passport Number: Country of Issuance: - - Signature of Employee Today's Dat e (mm/dd/ ( УУУУ) Preparer and/or Translator Certif ication (check o ne): I did not use a preparer or translator.
+A preparer(s) and/or to anslator(s) assisted the emp l oyee in completin g Section 1 (Fields below must be completed and sign I attest, under penalty of perjury, that I h knowledge the information is true and c complet ion of S ection 1 of th Signature of Preparer or Translator Today's D Date (mm/de d/yyyy) Last Name (Family Name) F irst Name (Given Name) Address (Street Number and Name) City or T own State ZIP Code

+ST0P

+Employer Completes Next Page